xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 DDL is abbreviation of Data Definition Language.
 It is used to create and modify the structure of database objects in database.
 Examples: CREATE, ALTER, DROP statements
+What are dirvers and executers in Spark?
+Explain the Process of Spark Streaming?